 Processing files as they are placed in the layout

-By right-clicking on a thumbnail in the extension, users can choose to process the file using a FotoWare Processing Profile before placing the resulting file in the layout.
-The available processing profiles may vary from one archive to another, as they are based on a set of profiles that is associated with the archive.
-The processing may involve resizing, color mode changes, a change in file format and may also involve processing with an external server-side application before the file is delivered to InDesign.
+Right-click on a thumbnail in the extension to process the file using a FotoWare Processing Profile before placing the resulting file in the layout.
+The available processing profiles may vary from one archive to another as they are based on a set of profiles that are associated with the archive.
+The processing may involve resizing, color mode changes, or a change in file format and may also involve processing with an external server-side application before the file is delivered to InDesign.

 Managing linked assets